Friday, January 1, 2010

 Now, it was no longer charity.
 This was a legal obligation.
 His wife, formidable as she was, could not dispute it.

-Ezra’s act was both kindness and truth.
+Ezra’s act embodied both kindness and truth.
 His heart was moved by chesed.
 But by binding himself legally, he also created a commitment—emet.
+It was a promise that could not be easily undone.

 Unless Joseph could say, “I gave my word.
 I swore an oath.
 I have no choice.”